openfaas/openfaas-linkerd-workshop/README.md

 > A note on the default backend: it is not possible to rewrite the header in this way for the default backend.
 Because of this, if you inject Linkerd into your Nginx ingress controller's pod, the default backend will not be usable.

+If you are running your cluster on-premises, on your laptop, or in a private network where you cannot obtain a LoadBalancer, consider using the [inlets-operator](https://github.com/inlets/inlets-operator).

 ## Use Linkerd

 Linkerd has a rich set of features which are growing at a steady pace.
 We will only cover a small sub-set in this tutorial.
 Contributions are welcome.

 ### Access your dashboard

-Linkerd 2 comes with a very helpful and detailed dashboards that allow us to look into the traffic going through our cluster.
+Linkerd comes with a very helpful and detailed dashboards that allow us to look into the traffic going through our cluster.
 To open the dashboard run:

 ```bash
 linkerd dashboard &